RocketSoftwareCOBOLandMainframe/BankDemo/tutorial/gettingstarted/visualstudio/readme.md

 -   **Error List** window - displays details about any errors that might be present in the code.
 -   Project Details window which gives a logical view of your COBOL application.
 -   The main activity window at the top the IDE, the Editor, is where you edit or debug the sources.
 This window is currently empty.
--   Apart from the menus, there are a number of buttons in the toolbar, which vary depending on what you are currently doing with the IDE.
+-   Apart from the menus, there are a number of buttons in the toolbar which vary depending on what you are doing with the IDE.

 3. Experiment with resizing, minimizing and restoring the windows.